-The program is recognized as a high-quality program and has been awarded high ratings in the past years by established rankings in the Netherlands.
+The programme is recognised as a high-quality programme and has been awarded high ratings in the past years by established rankings in the Netherlands.

 - What is the best way to set up a clinical trial to test new medical treatments?